pratiibh-401-advanced-javascript/seattle-javascript-401n13/curriculum/class-44/lab/README.md

 For the purposes of educating your class/teammates, your group will research and implement a "To Do" application using your assigned framework, with the appropriate features from ToDo MVC.
 The goal is to provide some analysis to your team as to the general viability of the framework.

 ### Stretch Goals:
-* Deploy your running appliation to either Heroku or Amazon
+* Deploy your running application to either Heroku or Amazon
 * Repeat the process, recreating the socket.io chat applet

 ###  Documentation
 Complete the README.md file included in the lab folder

 ### Presentation
-Prepare a presentation (10-15 minutes) that details the implemention requirements of your framework.
+Prepare a presentation (10-15 minutes) that details the implementation requirements of your framework.
 Format this as a mini-lecture, with the mindset being that your task is to quickly "spin up" a small team of developers to implement a new feature in this framework.

 Give us just enough information for us to "go on" so that we could reproduce your work without having to feel the pain of R&D that you went through.